Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 Indicative basis of activity

-During preparation for the lesson, it is necessary to familiarize yourself with the main theoretical issues through the treatment algorithm (Fig. 1), literature sources.
+During preparation for the lesson, it is necessary to familiarize yourself with the main theoretical issues through the treatment algorithm (Fig. 1) and literature sources.

-Preparation for the provision of resuscitation care for a newborn in the delivery room
+Preparing to provide resuscitation care to a newborn in the delivery room

-Staffing: 1 person who can provide resuscitation assistance; 2 people with these skills for high-risk childbirth when full resuscitation may be required.
-In the case of multiple pregnancies, several resuscitation teams must be present.
-Before each birth, you need to assess the temperature in the room (at least 25 ° C), the absence of drafts, select, mount and check the functioning of the resuscitation equipment:
+Staffing: 1 person who can provide resuscitation assistance; 2 people with these skills for high-risk deliveries where full life support may be required.
+In case of multiple pregnancy, the presence of several resuscitation teams is necessary.
+Before each birth, you need to assess the temperature in the room (not lower than 25 ° C), the absence of drafts, select, install and check the functioning of resuscitation equipment:

-1. Before childbirth, turn on the source of radiant heat, warm the surface of the resuscitation table to 36-37 ° C and prepare the warmed diapers.
+1. Before birth, turn on the radiant heat source, warm the surface of the resuscitation table to 36-37 °C and prepare warmed diapers.

-2. Check the oxygen supply system: presence of oxygen, pressure, flow rate, presence of connecting pipes.
+2. Check the oxygen supply system: presence of oxygen, pressure, flow rate, presence of connecting tubes.

-3. Roll up the shoulder roll from the diaper.
+3. Roll the diaper into a roll under the shoulders.

-4. Prepare equipment for suction of the contents of the upper respiratory tract (rubber balloon, adapter for connecting the endotracheal tube directly to the suction tube).
+4. Prepare equipment for suctioning the contents of the upper respiratory tract (rubber balloon, adapter for connecting the endotracheal tube directly to the suction tube).

-5. Prepare 8F gastric tube, 20 ml syringe for aspiration of gastric contents, adhesive plaster, scissors.
+5. Prepare a gastric tube size 8F, a 20 ml syringe for aspiration of gastric contents, an adhesive plaster, scissors.

-6. Prepare equipment for artificial lung ventilation (ALV): resuscitation bag (volume no more than 75 ml) and mask.
-The oxygen flow rate must be at least 5 l / min.
-Check the operation of the control valve, the integrity of the bag, the presence of oxygen in the tank, it is advisable to have a pressure gauge.
+6. Prepare equipment for artificial pulmonary ventilation (ALV): resuscitation bag (volume no more than 75 ml) and mask.
+The oxygen flow rate must be at least 5 l/min.
+Check the functioning of the control valve, the integrity of the bag, the presence of oxygen in the tank, it is advisable to have a pressure gauge.

 - breathing;